Is This Home Age-Friendly? A Checklist

 This checklist is not a comprehensive review, but it’s never too early to think about this issue.
 Beginning this process after a crisis has already occurred is stressful and sometimes too late.
-I strongly recommend hiring a home care professional for a thorough assessment as they bring a fresh set of eyes, a more analytical approach and significant experience to the task.
+Hiring a home care professional for a thorough assessment brings a fresh set of eyes, a more analytical approach, and significant experience to the task.

 Inside the home, it’s very important to assess pathways.
 The less you have to maneuver around items, the easier it is to get around, and you won’t hit things if you do lose your balance and fall.
 Another tip: if mobility and balance is already an issue, purchase an alert pendant system or be sure to keep a cell phone on you in the house or out.
 That way, if a fall occurs, help can be summoned.

 - Are there throw rugs?
 These are a top cause of falls.

 - Are there end tables, plants, chairs, newspapers or other obstacles in pathways?

 - Is there a glass-topped coffee table or one with sharp edges in front of the primary sitting area?

 - Is there a bathroom on the first floor?

 - Is there a bedroom or room that could be converted for that purpose on the first floor?

 - Are there nightlights in main pathways?

 - Does the bathroom have (or need) grab bars to ease getting into the shower?